The Chico Great Debate

-The next Chico Great Debate is on April 11th, 2014 in the City Council Chambers and the Chico City Plaza.
-The Great Debate topic this Spring will focus on Diversity and Discrimination Issues.
+The next Chico Great Debate is on October 24th, 2014 in the City Council Chambers and the Chico City Plaza.
+The Great Debate topic this Fall will focus on Privatization and the role of Government.
 To learn more or to find out how you can participate, email us at email@example.com or follow us on Facebook and Twitter!

 What is the Chico Great Debate?

 The purpose of the Chico Great Debate is to bring together members of the campus and community to investigate and engage in dialogue around a “hot topic” that has the potential to divide us.
 The entire day of presentations and debates stresses active listening, respectful exchange, and collaborative civic learning through civil discourse.
 For the second time there will be students from both CSU Chico and Butte College participating.
 This emerging partnership places students from speech courses at Butte College alongside their peers from CSU Chico, and we are excited about this new cooperation between our campuses.

 Throughout the day, students from various Communication Studies classes give presentations and conduct debates focused on a chosen "hot topic."
 In the evening, at 6:30, there is a formal debate by CSU, Chico Debate Team members and stakeholder Community Members.

 "Before the Chico Great Debate I was never interested about politics at all.
 I never really cared about who would win.
 Now, after participating in the Great Debate, I realized that it is very important to vote and to make my voice heard."

 "It was nice to see students my age getting involved in the community and making others aware of what is going on in our world.
 I actually learned a lot at the Great Debate and the information I took away will help me make educated decisions in elections and in everyday life."

 "I left the Great Debate way more informed than I entered it.
 I did not plan on gaining much from my experience other than 20 points, but I can honestly say that I developed a sense of knowledge about current economic and political issues in Chico."